alexhsamuel/ora/docs/c++-daytime.md

   std::cout << "something's wrong!";
 ```

-If you call a function on a missing or invalid daytime, cron throws `InvalidDaytimeError`.
+If you call a function on a missing or invalid daytime, ora throws `InvalidDaytimeError`.

 ```c++
 Daytime daytime;  // default ctor initializes to INVALID